Patrolin/qrecipes/health.md

     - your body only detects CO<sub>2</sub> levels, not oxygen levels..
 4. Drink water
 5. Eat some sugar - in order to not have a headache
-    - NOTE: you must always ensure oxygen and hydration are in order first!
-    - options
-        - 1 tsp honey by itself (temperatures above 38°C destroy enzymes..)
+    - eat 1 tsp honey by itself (temperatures above 38°C destroy enzymes..)
-        - a cola could work if you can find one with low caffeine and low but non-zero (4-8g/100ml?) sugar content
-        - candy is an okay option
-        - chips are an okay option if you don't eat too many
-    - fruit tangent:
-        - nowadays fruit has been bred to be extremely sweet, too sweet one might say
-        - for example, i would treat apples the same as candy - drink tons water with it
-        - however some fruits can be fine, like bananas (+ you get some micronutrients)
+    - other things could work, but you have to drink a ton of water with them
 6. Take some micronutrients - helps to improve your mood
     | vitamins/100g                                                                              | A (retinol/carotenoids) | B1 (thiamine) | B2 (riboflavin) | B3 (niacin) | B5 (pantothenic acid) | B6 (pyridoxine) | B7 (biotin) | B9 (folates) | B12 (cobalamins) | C (ascorbates) | D (calciferols) | E (tocopherols)      | K (not potassium) |
     |--------------------------------------------------------------------------------------------|-------------------------|---------------|-----------------|-------------|-----------------------|-----------------|-------------|--------------|------------------|----------------|-----------------|----------------------|-------------------|